FServais/IEEEXtreme-2015/README.md

 # IEEEXtreme-2015
 This repository contains our tries to solve some problems of the IEEEXtreme 2015.
-Note : This is imported from our personal GitLab-repo.

 ## Team
 - Guillaume Lempereur (@guigui2993)